By Anthony Caruso III | Publisher

 Hutch White and Jaylen Gipson also threw passes in 2018.

 “The quarterback is a very important position in our offense,” Spavital said.
 “You can tell by the track record that we’ve had with quarterbacks.
 We’ve had a lot of NFL guys, a lot of high draft picks, who have played in this system.
 I think these quarterbacks are pretty fired up to be a part of it.
-There’s a lot of work that needs to be put in to this game.
+There’s a lot of work that needs to be put into this game.
 I told them all that I know they split time last year, but I told them that it’s an open competition.

 Spavital said that all the players on the roster will have to earn their spot.

 “I told them straight up that this is a good opportunity for everyone,” he said.
-“I don’t have any prior judgements of anybody in this room.
+“I don’t have any prior judgments of anybody in this room.
 Everyone has a clean slate, so it’s going to be an open competition moving forward.
 We’ll see where it goes from there.”

 Spavital wants his team to take it one day at a time instead of indicating an overall goal for the 2019 season.
 He also wants the entire team to understand their roles on the team.